 Google Analytics offers a treasure trove of useful data that helps you make informed decisions.
 Many site owners aren’t aware of how to use this information to build their email list.

-The easiest way to get started is by using MonsterInsights.
-It is the best Google Analytics plugin on the market and helps you easily track website traffic.
+The easiest way to get started is by using MonsterInsights, the best Google Analytics plugin on the market, which helps you easily track website traffic.

 If you haven’t yet installed it, then check out our guide on how to install Google Analytics in WordPress.

 Need help tracking email conversions on your website?
-See our complete guide on WordPress conversion tracking.
+Then, you might want to see our complete guide on WordPress conversion tracking.

 11. Sending Too Many Emails